 This is evident in observing the systemic discrimination that has precluded Black and minoritized communities from building economic power, through racial and economic inequities reinforcing each other for centuries.
 The result of this discrimination is the persistent and growing wealth disparities at both individual and institutional levels that we continue to see today.

 Dismantling these injustices will require the actions of many, and civil society, as it so often does, should lead the charge.

 To start, we need to set goals that are commensurate with the size of the problem.
 No longer can we settle for incremental changes that fail to put a dent in the systemic inequities that have persisted for generations.
 We must think big and hold ourselves accountable for having a meaningful and lasting impact—as individuals, organizations, and as a sector and wider society.
 We don’t want to have this same conversation in a decade or two, lamenting how we wish we had aimed higher and pushed harder.

-We at Trust for London are invested in this work.
-We know that the fight against economic inequity begins by recognising that true racial and economic justice requires the transformation and dismantling of systems and structures that have historically excluded black and minoritized communities from building wealth.
+We're invested in this work as a funder.
+We know that the fight against economic inequity begins by recognising that true racial and economic justice requires the transformation and dismantling of systems and structures that have historically excluded black and minoritised communities from building wealth.

 We know that, as a funder, we share in the responsibility to do more and to apply this understanding directly – through proactive, targeted use of our resources.
 We also know that the scale of this challenge is such that we cannot do it alone, which is why we’re partnering with other trusts and foundations who share this vision.

 Together with those partners, and the grassroots groups, charities and other organisations we will fund, we can achieve that vision - of a truly just, equal and fair city for all those who call it home.